LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 #### Undo and Redo

 Type `C-_` to undo the last operation.
-If you type `C-_` repeatedly, Emacs will continue to undo actions as far as it it can remember.
+If you type `C-_` repeatedly, Emacs will continue to undo actions as far as it can remember.

 The way Emacs saves actions takes a little getting used to.
 Undo actions are, themselves, undo-able.